OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Contents/README.md

 The field you are ordering by does not have to be selected in the actual query.

-It's also not possible to order responses by multiple fields or by related fields.
+It's also not currently possible to order responses by their parts or custom fields.

 #### Filtering